 He enjoys writing and editing, and served as the Features Editor of Volume magazine for ten years.
 His work has received grants and honors from the Graham Foundation, Canadian Centre for Architecture, Knight Foundation, and Goldhirsh Foundation.

 He is the founding director of C-LAB at Columbia University, a group that studies new relationships between architecture and technology.
 Before starting Inaba Williams he was a principal of AMO, the design and cultural consultancy founded by Rem Koolhaas and the Office for Metropolitan Architecture (OMA).

 A Registered Architect in the State of California, Darien plays a central role in the creative process.
 She is responsible for leading design direction and office growth.
 She was the Project Designer for Skylight, Pool Noodle Rooftop, Suck/Blow, HLYWD, Walk This Way, and Venue.
-Afterward, she worked at the Office for Metropolitan Architecture (OMA) in New York serving as the design team leader for two of the firm’s pivotal North American commissions: The Plaza at Santa Monica, a 420,000 SF mixed-use development in downtown Santa Monica, California; and the Marina Abramovic Institute, a 24,000 SF theater and education center dedicated to performance art in Hudson, New York.
-Previously she worked at Ai Weiwei’s FAKE Design in Beijing, China
+Darien worked at the Office for Metropolitan Architecture (OMA) in New York serving as the design team leader for two of the firm’s pivotal North American commissions: The Plaza at Santa Monica, a 420,000 SF mixed-use development in downtown Santa Monica, California; and the Marina Abramovic Institute, a 24,000 SF theater and education center dedicated to performance art in Hudson, New York.
+Previously she worked at Ai Weiwei’s FAKE Design in Beijing, China.

 Darien received a Master of Architecture degree from the Southern California Institute of Architecture (SCI-Arc) and a BA in Urban Studies and Architectural History from Brown University.
 She was raised in San Francisco and has roots in Palm Springs and Santa Barbara.